“Quit sulking. You already knew what they’d say. Feeling sorry for yourself isn’t going to change their minds.”

 “You should know,” said Kohlvar.
 “You were quite adamant about it this morning at the council meeting.”
 He looked up as if trying to remember something.

 “What did you call us?”
 He snapped his fingers.
 “Ah yes,” he said, “You informed us that we were all a bunch of ‘ignorant old fossils’ who ‘wouldn’t know our asses from a hole in the ground.’”
 He chuckled.
-“Such charming colloquialism.”
+“Such a charming old-world colloquialism.”

 Galen’s face reddened.
 “Sorry about that,” he said.